Ellen Collins considers a recent survey of researcher attitudes to monographs and asks what the future is for the academic book

 A perception that monographs are in trouble underpins this sudden upsurge in interest.
 For years, researchers, publishers, librarians and other interested parties have been suggesting that it is getting harder to publish them.
 This matters because monographs are a crucial way of communicating research findings in many humanities and social-science disciplines.
 Moreover, many researchers feel that they are a non-negotiable step on the job ladder – a marker that must be reached in order to achieve progression at every career stage.

 Data to test these hypotheses can be difficult to come by.
 However, a new survey from the Jisc and AHRC-funded project, OAPEN-UK, run in association with HEFCE’s Open Access and Monographs project, reveals some interesting perspectives from researchers themselves.
-With over 2,200 responses from UK-based humanities and social science researchers, the survey gives a unique insight into how academics perceive the monograph and its role in scholarly life.
+With more than 2,200 responses from UK-based humanities and social science researchers, the survey gives a unique insight into how academics perceive the monograph and its role.

 Junior researchers, especially PhD candidates, seem to find it less important to publish monographs than their senior colleagues, but researchers at all career stages attach equal importance to reading them.
 Bigger differences are evident when it comes to discipline.
 Social scientists are less likely than humanities researchers to consider the monograph important, as both authors and readers.